Copper Breaks State Park: Nature

 The park has two bodies of water in it, Copper Breaks Lake and Big Pond.
 It also includes a portion of the official state Texas longhorn herd.

-Flora
+Plants

-Copper Breaks is a semi-arid region receiving 23.4 in of rainfall in an average year, allowing the growth of bunch grasses, and narrow shallow breaks of mesquite, juniper, cottonwood, some scattered native pecan, hackberry, soapberry and a variety of wildflowers.
+Copper Breaks is a semi-arid region receiving 23.4 in of rainfall in an average year, allowing the growth of bunch grasses, and narrow shallow breaks of honey mesquite, redberry juniper, eastern cottonwood, some scattered native pecan, netleaf hackberry, western soapberry and a variety of wildflowers.